domeeno/oop-course-repo/lab-papers-please/README.md

 ### Inspirations for universes:

-- Book - The Hitchhicker's guide to the galaxy
+- The Hitchhicker's guide to the galaxy

 - Marvel Universe